Easter Fair in Kraków’s Main Square (March 29–April 8, 2020)

 On Easter Saturday, which has a different date each year, Polish families bring food to church to be blessed.
 People bring baskets with bread, sausages, eggs, salt, and horseradish, and each of the components has its own symbolic meaning.
 As long as Jesus Christ sacrificed himself to save mankind from suffering on this day, Easter is actually a holiday of mixed sorrow and joy.
 Easter eggs symbolize the beginning of the new life, the salt is a weapon against bad spirits and misleading ideas, and the bread symbolizes the body of Jesus.

-On Easter Sunday after church families gather for a festive meal.
-Before the meal begins people take a small piece of blessed egg and exchanges wishes.
-The Easter morning meal also includes sausage, ham, pate, potato salad and beets.
+On Easter Sunday after church, families gather for a festive meal.
+Before the meal begins people take a small piece of a blessed egg and exchange wishes.
+The Easter morning meal also includes sausage, ham, pate, potato salad, and beets.
 The only hot dish served is żurek (Polish rye soup) and white sausages.
-There are of also plenty of desserts, like mazurek (a pie with icing), makowiec (poppy seed pie) and a kind of cheesecake.
+There are also plenty of desserts, like mazurek (a pie with icing), makowiec (poppy seed pie), and a kind of cheesecake.